 Our interventions are shaped by the triangle of governance of the youth field, namely:

-3. Youth work: promoting and strengthening youth work and recognition of its contribution to, inter alia, youth participation and social inclusion of young people.
+2. Youth work: promoting and strengthening youth work and recognition of its contribution to, inter alia, youth participation and social inclusion of young people, building on the European Youth Work Agenda.

-The role of the Youth Partnership is to strengthen the cooperation efforts among these three angles, with the involvement of young people and youth organisations.
+These three angles are interconnected, and the role of the Youth Partnership is to strengthen the dialogue between them, involving young people and youth organisations.
 Wherever relevant, stakeholders from other sectors are invited to engage in a cross-sectoral exchange.

 Governance

-The European Commission and the Council of Europe are the main stakeholders of the Youth Partnership.
+The Youth Partnership is a long-term co-operation programme between the European Commission and the Council of Europe in the field of youth.

 Several entities are also involved, such as the European Youth Forum, National Agencies of the European Commission's Erasmus+ programme, the SALTO Resource Centres, ERYICA, Eurodesk, the Council of Europe's governmental (CDEJ) and non-governmental (Advisory Council) partners, ministries responsible for youth issues in the members states, and research bodies.

-Our activities also benefit from the accumulated experience of the European Youth Centres in Strasbourg and Budapest and the North-South Centre of the Council of Europe in Lisbon.
+Our activities also benefit from the accumulated experience of the European Youth Centres in Strasbourg and Budapest.

 All decisions are taken jointly by the two partner institutions in the Partnership Management Board, bringing together European Commission and Council of Europe representatives and observers.